wtraylor/modular_megafauna_model/docs/model.md

 equivalent to k<sub>m</sub> of other models.
 The energy lost when anabolising fat is accounted for by an anabolism conversion coefficient, given in MJ/kg
 fat: net energy needed to build up one kg body fat.
-For using fat reserves to meet current energy needs fat is catabolised with a corresponding coefficient: the net energy gained from burning one kg of body fat.
+For using fat reserves to meet current energy needs fat is catabolized with a corresponding coefficient: the net energy gained from burning one kg of body fat.

 Feeding trials have shown that the net energy coefficient can linearly depend